I’m happy to be teaming up with Novant Health for this post, to support women being active in forms of movement they love and enjoy.

 I pumped before leaving the house so I wouldn’t feel too uncomfortable while running.
 Fortunately, my parents were in town for the weekend to help babysit Camryn, and she was still asleep when I snuck out.

 I will say it felt so weird to be getting up early to race.
 It’s been so long since I’ve done this.
-My last marathon was in May of 2017.
+The last marathon I was the Ogden Marathon Recap in May, 2017.

 I got down to the starting line around 7:00am and ate a Gu Stroop Waffle.